hashicorp/vault/website/source/api/index.html.md

 ## Authentication

 Once Vault is unsealed, almost every other operation requires a _client token_.
-A user may have a client token sent to her.
+A user may have a client token sent to them.
 The client token must be sent as the `X-Vault-Token` HTTP header.

 Otherwise, a client token can be retrieved via [authentication